When should someone with dementia receive 24-hour care?

 What are the signs?

 It is important to consider your loved one’s health and their ability to care for them.
-As your loved ones’ dementia progresses, they are prone to domestic accidents such as falls, trips and overall accidents around the home, if you are not around.
+As your loved ones’ dementia progresses, they are prone to domestic accidents such as trips and falls around the home, if you are not around.
 This is a sign that they will need constant monitoring to prevent this from occurring.
 24-hour care will become integral for home safety.

 Forgetfulness